|

 porch that I was not to mention Sheila Reller to Alice.

-Uncle Joe was really letting me down this time.
+down this time.
 I remember once one

 of our neighbors, Willie Hammond, shot himself in the mouth with a